fls-bioinformatics-core/RnaChipIntegrator/docs/usage.rst

 -------------------------------------

-There are a number of options to produce additional output files, and to modify the format depending on requirements:
+There are a number of options to produce additional output files, and to modify the format and output content depending on requirements:

  * :ref:`xlsx_file`
  * :ref:`summary_files`
  * :ref:`compact_output`
  * :ref:`output_padding`
  * :ref:`feature_type`
+ * :ref:`peak_id`

 Using RnaChipIntegrator in Galaxy
 ---------------------------------